yohasebe/rsyntaxtree/docs/documentation.md

 #### Notation Reference

-`--notation` prints a short reference for the notation to standard output.
-`--examples` prints every published example with the options it was drawn with.
+`--notation` prints the one-page reference — the characters that already mean something, then every feature at a line each, then the options. `--examples` prints every published example with the options it was drawn with.
 Both write and exit without reading any input.

 ```bash
 rsyntaxtree --notation